 New York passed a law in 2013 that allowed sports betting at four brick-and-mortar casino locations in the state, and sportsbooks started opening at those locations in July 2019, following a lengthy regulatory process overseen by the New York Gaming Commission.
-On April 22, 2021, Governor Cuomo signed New York's sports betting bill into law, legalizing mobile sports wagering.
-The regulatory and licensing procedures processes are underway, and it is expected that New York residents will be able to place a mobile sports bet come 2022.
+On April 22, 2021, then-Governor Cuomo signed New York's sports betting bill into law, legalizing mobile sports wagering.
+New York residents were able to place their first mobile sports bet on January 8, 2022.